 Private sector employees covered under the Gratuity Act are entitled to gratuity if:

-Gratuity in private companies is often part of the Full & Final(FnF) Settlememt So, using a gratuity calculator avoids underpayments and surprises.
+Gratuity Calculation for Private Employees is often part of the Full & Final(FnF) Settlement.
+So, using a gratuity calculator India avoids underpayments and surprises.

 HR Tip: Employers should include gratuity projections in their annual financial statements.